Hamed Abdel-Samad

-Hamed Abdel-Samad (حامد عبد الصمد, Ḥāmid ʿAbd aṣ-Ṣamad, [ˈħæːmed ʕæbdesˈsˤɑmɑd]; born 1 February 1972) is a German-Egyptian political scientist and author.
+Hamed Abdel-Samad (حامد عبد الصمد, Ḥāmid ʿAbd aṣ-Ṣamad, [ˈħæːmed ʕæbdesˈsˤɑmɑd]; born 1 February 1972) is a German-Egyptian author critical of Islam.

 Life

 Abdel-Samad was born as the third of five children, the son of a Sunni Muslim imam.
 Abdel-Samad came to Germany in 1995 at the age of 23.
-He soon married a "rebellious, left-wing teacher with a penchant for mysticism" who was 18-years-older than himself.
+He soon married a "rebellious, left-wing teacher with a penchant for mysticism" who was 18 years older than himself.
 Abdel-Samad studied Japanese, English and French in Cairo as well as political science in Augsburg.
 He worked as a scholar in Erfurt and Braunschweig.
 In Japan, where he was involved with eastern spirituality, he met his second wife.
 He taught and conducted research until the end of 2009 at the Institute for Jewish History and Culture at the University of Munich; his dissertation topic was: Bild der Juden in ägyptischen Schulbüchern ("Image of the Jews in Egyptian textbooks”).
 Subsequently, he decided to become a full-time professional writer.

-A member of the Muslim Brotherhood in his university days, a stay in a summer camp run by them triggered doubts, causing him to become skeptical, and finally become an atheist.
+A member of the Muslim Brotherhood in his university days, a stay in a summer camp run by them triggered doubts, causing him to become skeptical, and eventually an atheist.

 On 24 November 2013, Egyptian news websites (citing his brother Mahmoud) reported that Hamed Abdel-Samad had been kidnapped.
 It was then reported that he resurfaced on Wednesday 27 November 2013.
 His mother denied that he had been kidnapped.